kadena-io/pact-todomvc/README.md

 ## Credit

-The front-end of this app was built with [React TodoMVC](http://todomvc.com/examples/react/#/) example.
+The front-end of this app was built on [React TodoMVC](http://todomvc.com/examples/react/#/) example.